alelado01/devsecops-polydec24/README.md

 - Screenshot of the SAST critical findings
 - URL of the BUILD (https://github.com/...../actions/runs/12098085715)
 - SAST findings (files + lines + CWEs + small explanation about the risks)

+## Lab Grading
+- Expected format is WORD/PDF/Email with explanations
+- 4 exercices, 5 points each
+- Max points are given ONLY if all results are present (read carefully)
+- Explanation of success or failure is always welcome !

 ## Going further